Ranjan76/CI-CD-Pipeline---DevOps-Learning/README.md

 - Feedback is quick through notifications
 - System and application health is always visible

+📚 *This repository reflects real scenarios I've worked on — not just learning, but delivering production-ready DevOps solutions.*

-🚀 DevOps Project Documentation✅ Phase-Wise Breakdown (with MobaXterm)
+🚀 DevOps Project Documentation
+✅ Phase-Wise Breakdown (with MobaXterm)
 🔹 Phase 1: Initial Setup – VPC, EC2, and Network
 ✅ Steps:
 AWS Account